leahmpring/githubportfolio/DanielsDistinctionPortfolio/README.md

   <table>
     <tr>
       <td>
         <b>Hiring and Onboarding:</b> I had the opportunity to participate in the hiring process for our team, including creating application and interview questions, reviewing applications, and conducting interviews.
 Through this process, I learned how to identify candidates that will add value to our team, and it helped me understand the hiring process from an employer's perspective, giving me insight for my own job search process.
 In writing interview and application questions and making hiring decisions, I regularly checked myself for unconscious biases and influences, ensuring the best decisions were made.
+After hiring, I developed an onboarding program to prepare our new team members for success and facilitated the three-day training.
       </td>
     </tr>
     <tr>